 Making plans now will help you to be ready for the next flu pandemic.

-For more information on influenza pandemic preparedness, go to www.flu.gov.
-You can also call the CDC Hotline at 800-CDC-INFO (800-232-4636) or email questions to email@example.com.
+For more information on influenza pandemics preparedness, go to www.flu.gov.
+You can also call the CDC Hotline at 800-CDC-INFO (800-232-4636) or email questions to firstname.lastname@example.org.

 Information is also available from your local and state health department.